CarlsonCarlson/grahamBot/README.md

 for more in-depth analysis I will try one of these^ <br/>

 # TODO:
+## Web scraping and Collection
+### make it get all the stats needed to analyze
+get earnings
+make it compile all stats into the *SAME* database
+## Data Analysis
+run calculations on EPS
+## UI elements
+make it so automatically gets the ticker of the company webscrape page that is a list of fortune 500 companies analyze all the companies

 ## Stats to analyze in order of utility
 diluted EPS increase by 1.33 in the past 10 years using three year averages at the beginning and end